This scheme is for individuals not yet in established academic posts, who wish to undertake a period of postdoctoral research.

 As a condition of the award, we may stipulate that the grantholder attends specific workshops or summer schools in relevant research methods.

 You are eligible to apply if you are a postdoctoral scholar who is not in a tenured or otherwise long-term established post.
 Fellowships must be held at a UK, Irish or low- or middle-income country institution.
+You will require a:

 You will also be expected to have been awarded your PhD before you are eligible to apply.
 Applications from candidates who are still awaiting their viva by the time they submit the full application will not normally be accepted.